Humenné: History

-An intensive and organized settlement of this area started as late as in the middle of the 13th century, after the Mongol raids.
+An intensive and organized settlement of this area started as late as the middle of the 13th century, after the Mongol raids.
 The first written document mentioning Humenné dates back to 1317.
 The history of Humenné is closely connected with the Drugeth (Drugets, Drugetovci), a distinguished aristocratic family originally from Naples, who, accompanying the king Charles Robert of Anjou, came to the Kingdom of Hungary (the territory of present-day Slovakia was part of the Kingdom of Hungary) at the beginning of the 14th century.
 The Drugeths made Humenné their seat and changed it into the centre of one of the largest feudal dominions in Upper-Hungary.
 King Matthias Corvinus conferred civic privileges (town status) on the town, which were validated by a seal with coat of arms.
 At that time, the town was crossed by an important trade route connecting the Kingdom of Hungary with the Kingdom of Poland.
-Humenné is mentioned among royal customs offices, and later on it received the right of storehousing and supposedly market rights, too.
+Humenné is mentioned among royal customs offices, and later on, it received the right of storehousing and supposedly market rights, too.
 This was also the time of an ever-increasing influence of shepherd colonization from Transcarpathia by the so-called Walachians (Ruthenes, Poles, and Romanians).

 The most significant town monument, a Renaissance castle, was built on the place of an original stone castle in about 1610.
-The castle came to be an indispensable characteristic feature of the town and serves for museum and cultural purposes at present.
+The castle came to be an indispensable characteristic feature of the town and serves as a museum and cultural site at present.

 In 1613, during the Counter Reformation, a Jesuit college was established as the first secondary school in the history of Humenné.

-In 1619, about 10,000 Polish riders—a lisowczycy—led by Walenty Rogawski, defeated army of George I Rákóczi in Battle of Humenné.
-Rákóczi was insurgent against Habsburgs and ally of Gábor Bethlen, Duke of Transylvania.
+In 1619, about 10,000 Polish riders—a lisowczycy—led by Walenty Rogawski, defeated the army of George I Rákóczi in Battle of Humenné.
+Rákóczi was an insurgent against the Habsburgs and an ally of Gábor Bethlen, Duke of Transylvania.

-The Drugeth line died out in 1684 and new feudal lords moved in, notably the Csákys and the Wandernats.
+The Drugeth line died out in 1684, and new feudal lords moved in, notably the Csákys and the Wandernats.